Fortified Towns of the Grande Region

 “Cultural Route of the Council of Europe” certified in 2016

 Located In the heart of Europe, the region between France, Germany, Belgium and Luxembourg was long a place of military struggle.
-Today, this transnational space called the "Greater Region" has turned into a remarkable example of economic and cultural exchanges.The fortresses are the best witnesses of this past of war and peace.
-The route of the fortified towns brings together twelve sites, which are typical of European military architecture in a region long regarded as Europe's battlefield.
+Today, this transnational space called the "Grande Region" (Greater Region) has turned into a remarkable example of economic and cultural exchanges.The fortresses are the best witnesses of this past of war and peace.
+The Route of the Fortified Towns brings together twelve sites, which are typical of European military architecture in a region long regarded as Europe's battlefield.

-The route of the Fortified towns of the Grande Region leads through territories renowned for their culinary and gastronomic art.
+The Route of the Fortified Rowns of the Grande Region leads through territories renowned for their culinary and gastronomic art.
 Many restaurants offer traditional meals, prepared from local products.
 Accommodation along the route covers the entire range, from youth hostels and campsites to 4 or 5-star hotels.

 Council of Europe values

 Although the area was a former battlefield, nowadays the route encourages old antagonists to meet in dialogue and cooperation.
-Whereas, before, the fortresses were sentinels along the borders, contributing to the consolidation of fragmented territories into nation states, they now constitute a common European heritage that promotes cultural and tourism exchanges beyond borders that are fading away.
+Whereas, before, the fortresses were sentinels along the borders, contributing to the consolidation of fragmented territories into nation states, they now constitute a common European heritage that promotes cultural and touristic exchanges beyond borders that are fading away.
 Thus, this route celebrates the cohesion of the European identity in its unity and diversity.